 You cannot use the Scripture content retrieved from the API for any commercial purposes, nor in any application that is illegal, offensive, obscene, violent, immoral, or derogatory towards others or the Scriptures itself.
 Basically, play nice.
 Don’t alter or change the meaning of the Scripture, or how it could be interpreted.

 The focus on bible as content here is pronounced, but there is also a distinct awareness of the vast possibilities for use of this bible interface.
 Again, a caution about use of bible is not a new phenomenon in our emerging technological landscape.
 It doesn’t take much effort to recall violent and derogatory uses of earlier bible interfaces throughout history, such as war, slavery, and oppression of difference.
 Yet, that a developer could use this API to build a new bible interface that enacts or propagates these harmful adjectives to an uncontrollably large internet audience does perhaps introduce a heightened scale into the caution here.
 The final clause of these brief guidelines for use betrays an utter lack of any concept of the importance of interface in the construction and use of bible.
 Even if bible were reducible to content alone, this articulation of the already established and static meaning and possibilities for interpretation of bible devalues the role of readers as users.
-It is not lost on me that this naivete about the power of different interface affordances probably contributes to the willingness of ABS to offer this API at all.

 The BibleSearch API is a read-only API that provides either XML or JSON (JavaScript Object Notation) results through HTTPS (Secure HyperText Transfer Protocol) GET requests.
 Let us look more closely at each of these technical aspects of the API, in reverse order.
 HTTPS GET requests are what we run when we enter a web address into a browser address bar or click on a link, asking (GET) for a server somewhere to return to us a page and its data in a web browser.
 Like we saw in the DBL bible interface, the BibleSearch API provides users access to bible via XML or an alternative data encoding language called JSON.
 Like XML, JSON is self-describing hierarchical data description notation, meaning the elements in a JSON data set and their hierarchy are defined by the data itself, not by some external standard.
 Instead of the open and close tag notation syntax of XML, JSON is structured by a hierarchy of objects that contain key/value pairs.
 We will see more specific examples of JSON below when we look more closely at the API in use.
 Finally, the BibleSearch API is read-only, which indicates that this API allows users only to view data; it does not allow them to modify, add, or delete any data in the interface.
 The fact that the BibleSearch API uses familiar HTTP methods and common data encoding standards for the results of these methods makes this bible interface more accessible to a larger population of users.
 Limiting the interface to read-only decreases the collaborative affordances of the interface, since users can not make any marks on the interface itself to participate in constructing the space of the interface.
 On the other hand, the myriad uses that this interface can afford beyond a simple “reading” of the JSON results does allow users to construct interfaces with greater collaborative affordances.